2010 Philippine House of Representatives elections in Soccsksargen: 2nd District

 Bernardo Piñol, Jr. is the incumbent.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.

 Sarangani

 World-renowned boxer Manny Pacquiao is running once again after being defeated in South Cotabato's congressional race to incumbent Rep. Darlene Antonino-Custodio in 2007.
 As such, he moved to Sarangani and is vying for its open congressional seat left by out going Rep. Erwin Chiongbian.
 Pacquiao is running his own People's Champ Movement which is co-endorsed by the Nacionalista Party.
 He will face Rep. Chiongbian's third brother, Roy Chiongbian, a local businessman.
 Chiongbian is co-endorsed by the local Sarangani Reconciliation and Reformation Organization and Lakas Kampi CMD.

 South Cotabato

 1st District

 The highly urbanized city of General Santos is a part of South Cotabato's first district.

-Incumbent Darlene Antonino-Custodio is in her third consecutive term already and his run for Mayor of General Santos.
+Incumbent Darlene Antonino-Custodio, on her third consecutive term, is term-limited and chose to run for Mayor of General Santos.
 The Nationalist People's Coalition nominated General Santos mayor Pedro Acharon Jr. in this district.